This is the story of what it’s like to produce line-caught wild king salmon.

 “I know where we are!”
 Charlie gives me a hard time for being completely disoriented.

 We start listening to the weather forecast again and it starts becoming a joke to us.
-This morning, it’s “haze,” as if the computerized weatherman voice is afraid to see the F-word.
+This morning, it’s “haze,” as if the computerized weatherman voice is afraid to say the F-word.
 Fog.
 The computerized voice on the weather forecasts has started making us laugh.
 Yakutat becomes Yakoootick.
 It’s like a voice box.
-Other Alaskan coastal communities are also mispronounced.
+Other Alaskan coastal communities with native names are also mispronounced.

 It’s another busy day.
 Slow, but consistent.
 A slog.
 For dinner we make what Charlie calls “Crazy crust pizza” 1 cup flour, 2 eggs, 2/3 cup of milk, oregano, grated cheese.
 Mix and Pour into cake pan.
 We put it in his oil stove—maybe try 400 F for 20 minutes in your home stove.
 We used venison burger meat, but this recipe would work well with our Easy Salmon.

-Fourth of July is another foggy day and we keep slogging on.
+Fourth of July is another foggy, misty day and we keep slogging on.
 Charlie puts on his fishing music.
 “The sea has its blessings but there are very few perfect days.
 You have to sing to yourself to keep from being dismal,” he says.
-We listen to Stan Rogers, a Canadian folk singer.
+We listen to Stan Rogers, a folk singer who sang about fishermen in Nova Scotia.
 “This is one artist the whole family loves,” Charlie notes as we listen to “Barrett’s Privateers,” a sea shanty about a pirate.
 We anchor in the back corner of Sandy Bay.
 Still foggy, we’re all by our lonesome on the Tuckahoe—no fireworks for Independence Day and a relatively early anchor.

 July 5th and we overhear on the radio that the July commercial troll king opener will close at midnight.
 We listen to the Coast Guard radio station and eventually confirm the message we heard in other conversation on the radio.
 Once the Alaska Department of Fish & Game determines that the quota is nearly caught by the entire southeast Alaska troll fleet—based on fishing reports, processor reports, and their own research—they make the announcement of the closure.
 This quota number comes from a number calculated by biologists and from international treaty negotiations.
 It’s a very complicated task and the goal is to make sure that the king salmon stocks remain viable for future generations.
 There will be other openers throughout spring and winter, all with targeted quotas based on escapements and when certain stocks are projected to pass through regions.